Winter driving emergency kit—what gear to carry in your car

 - Windshield scraper, snow brush and shovel.
 Remove snow, ice and dew from all of your car windows and side mirrors to ensure you can see clearly while driving.
 Make sure to remove all the snow off the top of your car and clear your front and back lights.
 A shovel can come in handy to get your car out of some snowy situations.

 - Salt or other traction aid.
-Appropriate road salt and even kitty litter (the bio-degradable kind) can help when your vehicle needs some traction on snow or when it’s icy.
+Appropriate road salt and even appropriate road salt or even wood chips can help when your vehicle needs some traction on snow or when it’s icy.

 - Booster cables.
 Battery problems is one of the most common reasons why BCAA is called on for help.
 It’s good to have booster cables in your car rather than hoping another driver or helpful citizen is carrying their own cables.